Review · Weight Loss

 What Mitolyn is actually selling

 Mitolyn launched in late 2024 as a “mitochondrial support” capsule aimed at adults over 40 struggling with weight loss.
-The sales funnel revolves around a coined phrase: the “purple peel exploit.”
+The sales page revolves around a coined phrase: the “purple peel exploit.”

 The narrative: certain purple-pigmented plants contain a compound that allegedly “exploits” a previously unknown mitochondrial pathway, restoring the metabolic rate you had at 25.
 The claim is novel, untested, and does not correspond to any published mechanism under that name.
 “Purple peel exploit” is a trademark-adjacent marketing concept, not biology.